SiliconLabs/gecko_sdk/app/wisun/documentation/example/wisun_soc_coap_collector/readme.md

     wisun register_meter [CoAP Meter Global IPv6 address]

 The CoAP Collector starts monitoring and retrieving sensor data from the CoAP Meter.
 The sensor data consists of actual temperature and relative humidity sensor measurements from the SI7021 I²C sensor and dummy lux values.
+The IP address of the CoAP meter and its schedule time to send are included in the packet payload also.
+The CoAP Collector uses schedule parameter of the LFN CoAP meter to optimize the period time of request sending.
-Each udpate is output in the console as shown below.
+Each update is output in the console as shown below.

     [fd00:7283:7e00:0:b6e3:f9ff:fec5:8486]
     {